 Artist Statement

 Lucia is a fine artist specializing in nature surrealism and figurative work, exploring the depiction of the deeper connections between humanity and the natural world.
 Using vibrant, dreamlike colors in acrylic and oil paints, she evokes her childhood playfulness born from spending time in New England nature and her adult experience and education learning about herbalism, somatic healing and daydreaming of a different lifestyle.
-Her work delves into themes of emotional growth, nature-based healing, connections between parallel life cycles, and embracing the principles of stewardship.
+Her work delves into themes of emotional growth, nature-based healing, and connections between life patterns reflected between the human experience and nature.

-She invites her audience to reflect on how these themes of connection show up in their own lives and deepen their personal understanding of human to nature collective healing.
-By creating a foundation for cultivating a thought process of personal connection with nature, she seeks to inspire broader critiques of exploitative systems inherent in capitalism and promote a perspective that views nature not merely as a resource, but as a living entity deserving of respect.
+She invites her audience to reflect on how these themes of connection show up in their own lives and cultivate their own understanding of human-to-nature emotional symbiosis.
+By creating a foundation for cultivating a thought process of personal connection with nature, she hopes to pave a way for bigger-picture critiques of exploitative systems in capitalism, processing eco-grief and to promote a perspective that appreciates nature as not merely as another being rather than just a resource.

 Lucia is a fine artist based in Cambridge, MA who works with acrylic and oil on stretched canvas and wood panels.
 She focuses on nature surrealism and figurative work to create dreamscapes.
-She is a self taught portrait artist of 10 years, but around age 24 she started to find her true artistic voice through experimentation and self-taught study of landscape painting and color theory to communicate her dreamscapes.
+She is a self-taught portrait artist of 10 years.
+She found her true artistic voice through experimentation and self-taught study of landscape painting and color theory to communicate her dreamscapes.

 Her canvases are stretched by hand with ideas coming from meditation, daydreaming and spending time in nature.
 She uses bright and ethereal colors, with attention to texture to play between surrealism and paint strokes.